jmalk/website/learning/backlog.md

 - Svelte
 - tRPC
 - Sentry
+- Helm
+- Terraform
+- Azure Functions
+- Domain-Driven Design

 ---

-# Quick setup for trying stuff
+## Quick setup for trying stuff

 When I make a new JS repo, I generally want the same tools set up so I can try stuff without getting distracted.
 It'd be cool to automate doing this, like a template I can copy paste when I want to make a new "scrap" repo.